dlagul/SDFVAE/README.md

 --- | --- | --- | --- | ---
 label | 0 | 0 | 1 | ...

-#### Some notes on data
-We notice that the KPIs data file and the corresponding ground-truth file cannot be downloaded due to each of *the file is too big to be anonymized (beyond 1MB, Github limit).* <br>
-Thus we split the data and put them in the directory name "data_preprocess/data_n_kpi". <br>
-Please reconstruct the data in the same format as the described above and put them in "data_preprocess/data" if you want to reproduce some experiments based on these data. <br>
-We are sorry for the inconvenience of testing SDFVAE for these reasons.

 ### Public Dataset
 The public dataset (SMD) used in our evaluation experiments as well as its detailed description can be found in web sites: https://github.com/NetManAIOps/OmniAnomaly

 In order to make it easy for reviewers to run our code on SMD, we select 2 of 28 namely "machine-1-1.txt" and "machine-1-5.txt" as an example.
 We add the timestamp to the two datasets to create the format required by our data preprocessing code.
 Please do not forget to add the timestamp if you want to test SDFVAE on others datasets. *It should be noted that SDFVAE never utilise any information of these timestamps to improve its performance.*

-**Note that all KPIs are normalized and we omitted the real name of each KPI for confidentiality, but this does not affect the accuracy of the evaluation experiments.**